SoftwareDefinedBuildings/XBOSDocs/example-thermostat-driver-interface.md

 Put a table of signal/slot URIs here and what's on those

-The signal \(and associated properties\) for our deployed thermostat is:
+The signals and slots \(and associated properties\) for our deployed thermostat are:

 * `myhome/devices/s.venstar/Kitchen/i.xbos.thermostat/signal/info`
   * temperature